justnonamenoname/lifeticle/readme.txt

 there would be no reason for a positively perceived structure to develop without the life particle influencing the world.
 This means that the lifeticle can influence its surroundings and transmit information.
-If it is assumed that reverse influence lies behind non-random processes, then these processes could be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not exert backward influence.
+If it is assumed that reverse influence lies behind non-random processes, then these processes could be modeled, but then the existence of qualia could be known without qualia itself, and qualia would not exert reverse influence.
 This means that qualia cannot stand behind non-random processes and is connected to random quantum ones.
-2 possible variants of backward influence on random quantum processes:
+2 possible variants of reverse influence on random quantum processes:
 1) Not at the moment of sensation, but later
 2) At the moment of sensation, it can be assumed that in the case of negative qualia, the stronger the pain, the stronger the influence on random quantum processes.
 Physicists may begin to hypothesize about which quantum phenomenon this reverse influence could be.